mingcheng/aigitcommit/README.md

 ## Configuration

-Initially, you must configure your `OPENAI_*` environment variables to request prompts from an OpenAI-compatible API service.
-Set them as follows in your shell configuration file:
+Configuration

+Before using AIGitCommit, export the following environment variables (for example in your shell profile):

-- `OPENAI_API_TOKEN`: Your individual OpenAI token
+- `OPENAI_API_TOKEN`: Your OpenAI-compatible API token.
-- `OPENAI_API_BASE`: Your specified openAI request base
+- `OPENAI_API_BASE`: The API base URL (useful for alternative providers or local proxies).
-- `OPENAI_MODEL_NAME`: Give the model name you wish to request
+- `OPENAI_MODEL_NAME`: The model name to query (e.g., a GPT-compatible model).
-- `OPENAI_API_PROXY`: The proxy address if you need to use a proxy
-- `GIT_AUTO_SIGNOFF`: If you want to sign off your commit messages, set this variable to `true`

-If your network requirements a proxy to access the API service, you must specify the proxy address using the `OPENAI_API_PROXY` environment variable.

-For instance, `http://127.0.0.1:1080` is suitable for an HTTP proxy, while `socks://127.0.0.1:1086` is an appropriate choice for a Socks5 proxy.
+- `OPENAI_API_PROXY`: Optional.
+Proxy address for network access (e.g., `http://127.0.0.1:1080` or `socks://127.0.0.1:1086`).
+- `GIT_AUTO_SIGNOFF`: Optional.
+Set to `true` to append a Signed-off-by line to commits.

 ## Usage

-The way to use AIGitComment is really simple.
-For example, you can run `aigitcoment` in the current directory after staging the file to have git commits generated automatically before git commit.
-Additionally, you may provide the git directory using `aigitcommit <dir>`.
+Run `aigitcommit` in a repository with staged changes.
+Optionally provide a path to the git directory: `aigitcommit <dir>`.

+Common flags:

-1. You can use `--commit` parameters to commit the changes straight to the repository.
+1. `--commit` commit generated message directly to the repository.
-2. Or you may just copy the commit message to the clipboard by using `--copy`.
+2. `--copy-to-clipboard` copy the generated message to the clipboard.

-If you would like more usage settings, just use `aigitcommit --help` to get more details.
+3. `--json` print the suggestions as JSON for CI or automation.
+4. `--yes` skip confirmation prompts and apply the default action.
+5. `--signoff` append a Signed-off-by line to the commit message.

+See `aigitcommit --help` for the full list of options.

-### Docker Image
+### Docker image

-You can also utilise the Docker image without installing the binary executable file.

-Simply enter the subsequent command or reference the `compose.yaml` file.
+AIGitCommit can run in Docker if you prefer not to install the binary locally.
+Example (read-only repository):

 ```bash
 docker run \